behrangsa/behrangsa.github.io/_posts/2016-03-20-docmentation.md

 **description**: Meta description used for better SEO.

 **comments**: By default they are always <code>true</code>, but if you want to turn them off for a specific post just set this to <code>false</code>.

-**mood**: You have four options here, representing your current state when you are writing the post - happy, sad, angry, speechless.
-Expect more in the upcoming versions.

 **category**: List the categories in which you want your post to appear.